reposense/RepoSense/docs/DeveloperGuide.md

 ### Model
 `Model` holds the data structures that are commonly used by the different aspects of *RepoSense*.
  * [`Author`](/src/main/java/reposense/model/Author.java) stores the `GitHub ID` of an author.
-Any contribution or commits made by the author, using his/her `GitHub ID` or aliases, will be attributed to the same `Author` object.
+Any contributions or commits made by the author, using his/her `GitHub ID` or aliases, will be attributed to the same `Author` object.
 It is used by `AuthorshipReporter` and `CommitsReporter` to attribute the commit and line contributions to the respective authors.
  * [`CliArguments`](/src/main/java/reposense/model/CliArguments.java) stores the parsed command line arguments supplied by the user.
 It contains the configuration settings such as the `.csv` to read from, the directory to output the report to, and date range of commits to analyze.
 These configuration settings are passed into `RepoConfiguration`.
- * [`RepoConfiguration`](/src/main/java/reposense/model/RepoConfiguration.java) stores the configuration information from the CSV config file and `CliArguments` for one single repository, such as the repository's orgarization, name, branch, list of authors to analyse, date range of commits to analyse etc. The configuration information is used by `GitDownloader` to determine which repository to download from and which branch to checkout to, `AuthorshipReporter` and `CommitsReporter` to determine the range of commits and files to analyze, and `RepoGenerator` to determine where to output the report directory to.
+ * [`RepoConfiguration`](/src/main/java/reposense/model/RepoConfiguration.java) stores the configuration information from the CSV config file for a single repository, which are the repository's orgarization, name, branch, list of authors to analyse, date range to analyze commits from `CliArguments`.
+ The configuration information is used by:
+    - `GitDownloader` to determine which repository to download from and which branch to checkout to.
+    - `AuthorshipReporter` and `CommitsReporter` to determine the range of commits and files to analyze.
+    - `RepoGenerator` to determine the directory to output the report.

 ## HTML Dashboard